Rieju

-Rieju is a Spanish manufacturer of mopeds and motorcycles from Spain.
-It is based in Figueres.
-They specialise in small-displacement motorcycles (between 49 cc and 450 cc) using Minarelli engines.
+Rieju is a Spanish manufacturer of mopeds and motorcycles.
+It is based in Figueres, Spain.
+They specialise in small-displacement motorcycles (between 49 cc and 500 cc).
 Their products are available in almost all European countries.

 History

 In 1934, two young entrepreneurs, Luis Riera Carré and Jaime Juanola Farrés, founded a company to manufacture bicycle accessories.
-The name RIEJU came from the first letters of each of their surnames (RIEra + JUanola).
+The name RIEJU came from the first letters of each of their middle names (RIEra + JUanola).

 They bought some land and started to build a factory, but the Spanish Civil War thwarted their plans.
-The Republican Government confiscated the unfinished building and used it as a truck depot.
+The Spanish Republican Government confiscated the unfinished building and used it as a truck depot.
 A second storey was built above the existing premises during the war and was considered a payment of interests when the facilities were returned.

 In 1940, once the war was over, Rieju resumed its industrial activity making bicycle accessories.

-In 1942, Rieju was established as a Private Limited Company (Sociedad Limitada) with a capital of 1 million pesetas, and started to build, alongside components, their first bicycle models.
-The company now had 35 employees and an average of 30 bicycles were built each week.
+In 1942, Rieju was established as a Private Limited Company (Sociedad Limitada) with a capital of 1 million pesetas.
+They started to build their first bicycle models as well as bicycle components.
+The company then had 35 employees and an average of 30 bicycles were built each week.

 In 1947 Rieju built their first moped, adding to one of their bicycles an auxiliary 38 cc four-stroke engine (built by Serwa of France) coupled to the rear wheel.
 This model had a power of 1 HP and a maximum speed of around 40 km/h.
 Two years later, in 1949, Rieju launched the "No. 2" model, now with a more powerful engine and a gearbox designed in-house.
 Later models (No.3, No.4, etc.) evolved the vehicle to give it a "motorcycle look".

 In 1964 Rieju reached an agreement with Minarelli to manufacture their engines under licence, and launched the "Jaca" model, with 3.5 HP and a top speed of 70 km/h, but this was limited to 40 km/h due to moped regulations.

 The landmark Jaca model was evolved throughout the 1960s and 1970s, giving birth to the Confort and TT models.
 In 1978, Rieju developed a moped with automatic transmission but it was not successful.

 Production kept increasing steadily throughout the 1980s, with new and more varied models, placing Rieju among the top moped sellers in Spain.
 Also, Rieju bikes won several prizes in international Enduro competitions, raising the profile of the marque.